alez007/alez007.github.io/cognito_introduction.md

 There are two main parts of Cognito, one is **User Pools**, the other is **Federated Identities**.

-- **User Pools** handles *authentication*. {:class="no_style"}
+1. **User Pools** handles *authentication*.

 - It supports pretty much everything you can think of, sign up, sign in with or without third party services (Facebook, Google, Amazon etc.), multi-factor authentication, message verification, analytics and it can be scaled with lambda triggers.
 - Any successful signin attempt with **User Pools** provides *tokens* that you can use either to gain access in your server side app, gain access to AWS API Gateway or exchange them for temporary *AWS Credentials* to gain access to *AWS Services*.

 - One importand part of **User Pools** is the **App Client**.